Generate Code by Using the Quick Start Tool

-After you generate code by using Quick Start tool, possible next steps are:
+After you generate code by using the Quick Start tool, the tool presents these possible next steps:

 To control the names and representation of the model data and functions in the generated code, use the Code Mappings editor and the Model Data Editor in the Embedded Coder app.
-For more information, see C Code Generation Configuration for Model Interface Elements.
+For more information, see C Data Code Interface Configuration for Model Interface Elements.

 - Generate C or C++ Code from Stateflow Blocks (Stateflow)